zakejabar/StudyMate_Agent/COMPLETION_STATUS.md

 **System Status: ✅ COMPLETE AND FULLY FUNCTIONAL**

-The BinusBrain system is now syntactically correct and ready for full functionality testing with:
+The StudyMate system is now syntactically correct and ready for full functionality testing with:
 - **Real file uploads**
 - **OCR processing**
 - **Knowledge graph building**